PiwikPRO/PPMS-PublicDocs/other/content_security_policy.rst

       </script>

 .. note::
-    All that is needed for Tag Manager to work is to replace **INSERT_VALID_NONCE_VALUE** with generated nonce value.
+    **Note:** All that is needed for Tag Manager to work is to replace **INSERT_VALID_NONCE_VALUE** with generated nonce value.
 It should be done twice for both asynchronous and synchronous snippet.

 Adjust tags to work with Content Security Policy